 As we mentioned in our post on the Canadian cannabis recession, there are a number of ways that the legal cannabis market and the brands within it can grow.
 Contact us to find out more about available Cannatrack data, custom media segments and custom research projects.

-You can also sign up for the Cannatrack newsletter to receive monthly emails with cannabis industry insights and analysis.
+You can also sign up for the Cannatrack newsletter to receive monthly emails full of insights like this.